The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Lastly, we’ll need some way to indicate what type of package to build (deb, rpm, ??).
 This could be an explicit flag that you pass to the framework (in which case you’re probably restricted to running each acceptance test run in a homogenous environment, but that’s probably not a huge deal), or we could see if there’s some reasonable way for the framework to be smart enough to pick the right package type(s) for the current list of hosts in the config file.
 The explicit flag is probably an easier (and reasonable, incremental) first step.

-#1 Updated by Chris Price over 1 year ago
+#1 Updated by Chris Price almost 2 years ago

 Added a few watchers: